tf-encrypted/tf-encrypted/docs/source/api/config/config.rst

 | Config determines how a session should run in tf-encrypted.
 | There are two primary ways in which config can be used:
 ..
 TODO: How do we link these to the real thing?
-.. py:class:: tensorflow_encrypted.config.LocalConfig
+.. py:class:: tf_encrypted.config.LocalConfig
 and

-.. py:class:: tensorflow_encrypted.config.RemoteConfig
+.. py:class:: tf_encrypted.config.RemoteConfig
 As the name implies, `LocalConfig` is used to create a local session.
 This is useful for quick debugging and prototyping.